Fleet Management Outsourcing | Leverage the scale and technology of your suppliers

 Allows internal resources to concentrate on core activities without being distracted by peripheral activities which don’t drive revenue or add additional value to the organisation

 Fleet management companies can offer economies of scale both in terms of procurement leverage and in terms of efficiency of operational delivery.

 Fleet management companies will have larger teams of resources.
 Utilising additional resources especially where there are peaks in demand can significantly speed up the delivery of services to stakeholders.

 The Drawbacks Of Outsourcing

-The main drawback of outsourcing is a loss of control.
+The main drawback of outsourcing is a perceived or actual loss of control.
 It is important that the services are well scoped and a trusted partner is appointed to work as an extension of the business rather than a commoditised supplier.

 Further drawbacks of fleet management outsourcing can include:

 Choosing an appropriate supplier is vital.
 Failing to do so will cause further risk of incurring additional costs.
 For example, does anyone remember how much the facilities management company wanted to charge the NHS for changing a lightbulb?

 Outsourcing companies can often be motivated by profit rather than a job well done.
 That means the work you outsource may come back quickly and lack the quality that customers have come to expect.

 Large fleet management companies will service multiple clients at any given time.
 Sometimes the biggest customers will get the focus especially during busy times when workloads are stretched.
 To counter this some fleet management companies offer a differentiated service depending on the level of outsourced activity required.